 What is Transformer? | Definition, Working and Types of Transformer

 So what is transformer after all?
-It is a static electrical device which transforms the electrical energy from one electrical circuit to another without any change of frequency through the process of electromagnetic induction.
+A simple transformer definition is that it is a static electrical device which transforms the electrical energy from one electrical circuit to another without any change of frequency through the process of electromagnetic induction.
 It is interesting to note that the transfer of energy from one circuit to another takes place with the help of mutual induction that is flux induced in the primary winding gets linked with the secondary winding which we shall explain in a while.
 Transformer Failure can also occur if appropriate care is not taken for it's operation.

 The major role a transformer is either to step up or step down the voltage depending on situation where it is installed.